History Files

 1910 - 1925

-Vajiravudh introduces westernisation to Siam, bringing in primary school education, and encouraging Thai women to grow their hair to a certain length.
+Vajiravudh introduces westernisation into Siam, bringing in primary school education and encouraging Thai women to grow their hair to a certain length.
 Surnames and football are also introduced.
+At the end of this period Lampang is fully incorporated into the kingdom.

 1917 - 1918